Is your customer support ready for 2022?

 Update or create dashboards

-You know those default customer service reporting dashboards that come with your help desk software that you’ve never touched?
+Do you know those default customer service reporting dashboards that come with your help desk software that you’ve never touched?
 Now is the time to give those a good tidy so they’re actually helpful.

 - Create one dashboard that includes all your hygiene metrics so you can review them with a single click.
 Be able to explain how each one is calculated, so you trust their accuracy.